sanderland/katrain/INSTALL.md

 openclDeviceToUseThread0 = 1
 openclDeviceToUseThread1 = 2
 ```
-* Run `python3 -m katrain` and confirm that KataGo is now using both devices, by
+* Run `katrain` and confirm that KataGo is now using both devices, by
  checking the output from the terminal, which should indicate two devices being used.
 For example:
 ```
     Found 3 device(s) on platform 0 with type CPU or GPU or Accelerator